ClementNerma/NightOS/docs/specs/permissions.md

 This document describes all [application and user permissions](../features/permissions.md).

+For applications, these are named _permissions_, while for users their are called _privileges_.

+The rule being that applications cannot get permissions that the user running them has not.

 ## List of permissions

 Below is the list of all permissions, with `<D>` indicating it's a default privilege for all users: